 You might also like our blog

-By assessing the risks, fully understanding what changes you are making, and following the correct steps for deployment, you will be able to use better judgment when considering performing changes straight away in your production org as well.
+Always assess the risks associated with the changes you are making.
+This will help you follow the correct steps for deployment.
+You will be able to apply better judgment.
+Especially, when considering making changes straight away in your production org.